Poem About Western Philosophy

 Grace was given by god

-Knowledge of God not attainable through
+Knowledge of God not attainable throughexperience, only through studying of scripture

 Rejected catholic doctrine of merit